CurtisNewbie/kube-notes/README.md

 #        valid_lft forever preferred_lft forever
 ```

-The netlinks above tells that any packets sent to any IP addresses in subnet `10.244.0.0/16` must go though the network interface `bridge`.
+The net link above tells that any packet sent to any IP addresses in subnet `10.244.0.0/16` must go though the network interface `bridge`.
 The `bridge` network interface is a BROADCAST, MULTICAST network connection. (*"The bridges act as switches, and send a broadcast frame out every interface except the one where it was received."*)

 ---